Former Admissions Committee Member, Hofstra-Northwell School of Medicine

 Letters of recommendation

 Admissions Statistics:NSU’s student body is 54 percent male and 46 percent female.
-Accepted applicants have an average GPA of 3.97 and an average MCAT score of 511.
-Their acceptance rate is approximately 75.8%.
+The median GPA of matriculants is 3.45 and the median MCAT score is 506.
+The acceptance rate is 3.9%.

 20. Ohio University Heritage College of Osteopathic Medicine